yashab248/HAND-OFF-AUTO-Motor-Control-System/README.md

 ## Project Motivation

-At my Electrical Engineering Internship at Equinox Engineering Ltd., I worked with industrial motor-driven equipment often uses HAND-OFF-AUTO control schemes to provide operators with flexibility, automation, and safety features.
+At my Electrical Engineering Internship at Equinox Engineering Ltd., I worked with industrial motor-driven equipment that use HAND-OFF-AUTO control schemes to provide operators with flexibility, automation, and safety features.

 This project was developed to explore how these control strategies can be implemented using a microcontroller-based system while applying concepts in embedded programming, electrical circuits, and motor control.